acolinisi/hpsc/README-scs.md

-# HOW TO run ISI HPSC SW stack in Qemu and in Zebu on the SCS server
+# HOW TO: HPSC SW stack in Qemu and Zebu on SCS server

 Get the source and build the SDK
 --------------------------------